CMA-ES/moarchiving/README.md

 ### 5. Archive size
-The MOArchive implements some functionality of a list (in the 2D case, it actually extends the `list` class, though this is not the case in 3D and 4D).
+The MOArchive implements some functionality of a list (in the 2 objective case, it actually extends the `list` class, though this is not the case in 3 and 4 objectives).
 In particular, it includes the `len` method to get the number of solutions in the archive as well as the `in` keyword to check if a point is in the archive.

 ```python